nautsio/workshop-docker-coreos-and-consul/markdown/Marathon.md

 ![Mesos Marathon setup](images/mesos-marathon-setup.jpg) <!-- .element: class="noborder" -->

 !SUB
+### Hands-on

+* This advanced hands-on has no detailed typing instruction.
+* The goal is to setup mesos and marathon as an alternative to fleet.
+* You need 1 zookeeper, 1 mesos master, 1 marathon instance and a mesos slave on each machine
+* finally you will deploy the paas-monitor as a marathon application
+* The order in which to create: zookeeper, master, slaves, marathon
+* use consul and the registrator for service discovery

+!SUB
 ### Hands-on: Create a zookeeper unit
 * Create a zookeeper unit file using cargonauts/zookeeper:0.0.1
 * use the host network